ajvincent/composite-collection/weakmapofweaksets/README.md

 Because it's not entirely clear users will _never_ need them, I'm moving the files for WeakMapOfWeakSets into this directory.
 Maybe I should delete them altogether, but recovering them or rebuilding them would be expensive.

+If you really believe you need a map of weak sets, consider subclassing a multiple-weak-set-keys collection.
+You could implement your own reference counting via `WeakRef` and `FinalizationRegistry` on the "map keys".
+That said, really think hard about your use case first!

 As a final note, `Weak/MapOfStrongSets` will _not_ be mothballed in a similar manner.
 The `WeakFunctionMultiMap` is actually quite useful, I think, because I can iterate over a set of functions bound weakly to one object.